jeremyhahn/go-trusted-platform/README.md

 - Remote attestation: Creates a nearly unforgeable hash key summary of the hardware and software configuration.
 One could use the hash to verify that the hardware and software have not been changed.
 The software in charge of hashing the setup determines the extent of the summary

 - Binding: Data is encrypted using the TPM bind key, a unique RSA key descended from a storage key.
 Computers that incorporate a TPM can create cryptographic keys and encrypt them so that they can only be decrypted by the TPM.
 This process, often called wrapping or binding a key, can help protect the key from disclosure.
 Each TPM has a master wrapping key, called the storage root key, which is stored within the TPM itself.
-User-level RSA key containers are stored with the Windows user profile for a particular user and can be used to encrypt and decrypt information for applications that run under that specific user identity
+User-level RSA key containers are stored in a user profile for a particular user and can be used to encrypt and decrypt information for applications that run under that specific user identity

 - Sealed storage: Specifies the TPM state for the data to be decrypted (unsealed)